abrasive/shairport/FREEBSD.md

 Please see important notes at the end about using the `sndio` back end -- some workarounds are needed for the present.

-The build instrctions here install back ends for `sndio` (native to OpenBSD) and ALSA.
+The build instructions here install back ends for `sndio` (native to OpenBSD) and ALSA.
 ALSA is, or course, the Advanced Linux Sound Architecture, so it is not "native" to FreeBSD.
 It has, however, been ported, so it should work pretty well.

 General
 ----